bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_by-his-own-blood.md

 ### The Secret to the Favor of God is in the Blood

-...*I will even set my face against that soul that eateth blood*...
+&hellip;*I will even set my face against that soul that eateth blood*&hellip;

 God is making a strong and serious point.
 As the the master teacher, he is giving Israel a shadow of a fuller revelation to come.

 ### The Life is in the Blood (Leviticus 17:10-11)

-*For the life of the flesh is in the blood*...
+*For the life of the flesh is in the blood*&hellip;

 Without the Blood, there can be no life.
 When the blood fails to reach the cells in the body, even in that partial way, those cells begin to die.